dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 - The HPET: capable of polling with a massive 64-bit main counter, and can generate interrupts with a number of comparators.
 These comparators always support one-shot operation and may optionally support a periodic mode.
 It's main clock is count-up, and it is often cited as being high-latency.
 It's frequency can be determined by parsing an ACPI table, and thus it serves as a more accurate alternative to the PIT for calibrating other timers.
 - The TSC: the timestamp-counter is tied to the core clock of the cpu, and increments once per cycle.
 It can be polled and has a count-up timer.
 It can also be used with the local APIC to generate interrupts, but only one-shot mode is available.
 It is often the most precise and accurate timer out of the above options.

 We're going to focus on setting up the local APIC timer, and calibrating it with either the PIT or HPET.
-We'll also have a look at a how you could also use the TSC with the local APIC to generate interrupts.
+We'll also have a look at a how we could also use the TSC with the local APIC to generate interrupts.

 ### Calibrating Timers